badw-dh/CGLO/README.md

 # Corpus Glossariorum Latinorum Online (CGLO)

 This repository contains the data for
 [Goetz’s Corpus Glossariorum Latinorum Online](https://publikationen.badw.de/en/cglo/index).

-The data consists of G. Goetz et al., *Corpus glossariorum Latinorum* (Leipzig: Teubner, 1888–1923), volumes 6 and 7 (= *Thesaurus glossarum*) in XML and markdown formats.
-They have been manually corrected from OCR text, in particular the lemmata and Greek words, but many typographic errors remain.
+Its core consists of a digitized version of G. Goetz et al., *Corpus glossariorum Latinorum* (Leipzig: Teubner, 1888–1923), volumes VI and VII, in XML and markdown formats.
+These two volumes contain the *Thesaurus glossarum*, a lemmatized index to the entire corpus, divided into sections by lemma language: Latin (VI 1-VII 433), Greek (VII 441-687), Old English (VII 689-712), and Old High German (VII 712).
+Three sections of corrigenda and addenda have also been included (VI praef. p. ix-x; VI 753-754; VII 434-438).

+OCR texts of the volumes were manually corrected by hand and converted into markdown.
+The markdown in turn is automatically converted into XML.
+> :warning: **NB**: At this stage of the project, the manual correction has focused on the lemmata, Greek words, and sequences of internal cross-references.
+Many errors remain and will be corrected in subsequent releases.

+The repository is structured as follows:
 - "markdown" directory: corrected markdown files by page
 - "markdown-combined" directory: corrected markdown files combined into sections and as complete file ("CGLO.99.combined.mkd")
 - "XML" directory: XML files by section and as complete file ("CGLO.99.combined.xml")
 - "JSON" directory: JSON data used for searchable web interface
 - "scripts" directory: Python scripts used to clean the markdown files and generate XML output

-The state of the proofreading and minor textual divergences from the printed volumes are described in CORRIGENDA.md.
+Minor divergences from the printed volumes, including manually corrected errata, are described in DIFFERENTIAE.md.
 The XML scheme is described in schema-CGLO.xml.

 ## License